PytorchConnectomics/pytc-client/README.md

 npm run electron
 ```

-Next, please move the image and labels that you'd like to train your models off of into the `samples_pytc` folder.
-Afterwards, upload the images as per the prompts on the application.

 Below is a link to a video demo: showing how to set up and run the app:
 [video demo](https://www.loom.com/share/45c09b36bf37408fb3e5a9172e427deb?sid=2777bf8f-a705-4d47-b17a-adf882994168)